Colorado’s Preparedness in Homeland Safety

 Learning from History

 As the quote goes, "Those who cannot learn from history are doomed to repeat it."
-Which is why last month , CTU partnered with the Colorado Emergency Preparedness Partnership (CEPP) , the Counterterrorism Education Learning Lab (CELL) and Denver’s Canadian consulate for a workshop, "Denver's Response to a Mumbai-style attack."
+Which is why, in 2013, CTU partnered with the Colorado Emergency Preparedness Partnership (CEPP) , the Counterterrorism Education Learning Lab (CELL) and Denver’s Canadian consulate for a workshop, "Denver's Response to a Mumbai-style attack."
 Named after the terrorist event that killed 164 people in November 2008 in India's largest city, the workshop addressed how Denver would respond in a similar incident.

 More than 140 people from public, private, nonprofit and faith-based organizations attended the workshop, which featured a panel of experts from the FBI, the State of Colorado, Fire and Emergency Medical Services, among others.
 There was much to be learned at this panel, but key takeaways were: